Killers from Space: Plot

 The aliens plan to exterminate humanity using giant insects and reptiles, grown with the radiation absorbed from our own atomic bomb tests.
 Martin deduces that the aliens use stolen electric grid power to control their powerful equipment, and that the A-bomb's released energy levels can be predicted and then balanced.
 The aliens wiped his memory and hypnotized him into collecting the data for them.

-The FBI agent and the base commander are skeptical of this incredible story and keep him confined at the hospital.
+The FBI agent, Martin's collaborating scientist Dr. Kruger, and the base commander are skeptical of this incredible story and keep him confined at the hospital.
 Nevertheless, the attending physician says that Martin genuinely believes that what he told them is true.

 With calculations made using a slide rule, Martin determines that if he shuts off the power to Soledad Flats for just 10 seconds, it will create an overload in the aliens' equipment.
-He escapes from the hospital and goes to the nearby electrical power plant, where he forces a technician to turn off the power.
-After 10 seconds, the alien base is destroyed in a massive explosion, saving the Earth from conquest.
+He escapes from the hospital and goes to the nearby electrical power plant, where he forces the power control room supervisor to turn off the power.
+After 10 seconds, the alien base is destroyed in a massive explosion, saving the Earth from conquest and proving Martin right, sane and a hero.